To prepare permanent records for transfer to State Records' custody you need to:

 If records are transferred and do not meet the physical requirements of State Records, they may be returned to your agency for correction at your cost, or your agency may be invoiced, as per State Records’ regulated fees and charges, for the time taken by an Archivist to re-process the records.

-There are a number of standard box types available to accommodate various formats of records.
-The following boxes have been specifically designed to fit on State Records’ repository shelving to maximise the use of space and enable safe retrieval and handling:
+The following standard box types have been designed to fit on State Records’ shelving to maximise the use of space and enable safe retrieval and handling:

 - Type 1: depth 390 mm x width 170 mm x height 260 mm